leliel12/yatel/doc/source/dom.rst

 - ``dom.Fact`` are the meta data of the analysis of haplotypes.
-Only their first parameter is required,  ``hap_id`` of the haplotype to which they belong, and all other named parameters are optional.
-  ``dom.Fact`` are equal only if they belong to the same haplotype and possesses the same attributes with the same values.
-Another important feature is that attributes with values ​​*None* are not taken into account and removed.
+Only their first parameter is required, ``hap_id`` of the haplotype to which they belong, and all other named parameters are optional. ``dom.Fact`` are equal only if they belong to the same haplotype and possesses the same attributes with the same values.
+Another important feature is that attributes with values None are not taken into account and removed.

 .. code-block:: python